Conducting Introductory Computational Biology Research

 - Motivated individuals who are looking for ways to answer biomedical research questions using available technology at no added cost.

-Saaim Khan is a student at Cranbrook Kingswood Upper School in Bloomfield Hills, MI.
+Saaim Khan is a student at Harvard University.
 He is deeply passionate about spreading research education to the public and has received international recognition for his research.
-He teaches computational biology to students at his high school and has consolidated courses that will not only help you learn conceptual basics but also empower you with the tools to complete research projects of your own.
+Building on his extensive computational biology teaching experience, he has consolidated courses that will not only help you learn conceptual basics but also empower you with the tools to complete research projects of your own.